Seven Rila Lakes Facts

 Seven Rila Lakes Physical Description

-First of all, it must be noted that each member of the stunning Seven Rila Lakes has completely different dimensions.
-Further, each of them also has quite different shapes and depths.
-However, each of the gorgeous bodies has one thing in common.
+Importantly, it must be noted that each member of the stunning Seven Rila Lakes has completely different dimensions.
+Each of them also has quite different shapes and depths from the others.
+Each of the gorgeous bodies does, however, have one thing in common.

 Yet, at fourth largest in size, Dolnoto ezero has an area equaling roughly 15 acres (5.9 ha).
 It also has a depth of 36.1 ft (11 m).
-However, Okoto measures fifth largest in area, at 17 acres (6.8 ha), but has the greatest depth.
+Okoto, though, measures fifth largest in area, at 17 acres (6.8 ha), but has the greatest depth.
 Its waters measure a total of 123 ft (37.5 m) deep.

 Seven Rila Lakes Location, Formation, and Nature